Why Is Canola Oil Banned In Europe? – Actual Reason

 What is canola oil?

 Canola oil is a type of vegetable oil that is extracted from the rapeseed plant.
 The name “canola” is a combination of “Canada” and “ola,” which means oil in Latin.
-This oil was originally developed in Canada in the 1970s as an alternative to other oils that were high in saturated fat, such as coconut oil.

 Now, this oil is one of the most widely-used cooking oils in the world.
 It’s popular because it has a neutral flavor and is relatively inexpensive.
-This oil is also touted for its health benefits, as it contains a lower amount of saturated fat than other oils.

-Why do people think canola oil is banned in Europe?
+Why is Canola Oil banned in Europe?

 Canola oil isn’t banned in Europe.